Rshocks/Rshocks/README.md

 🚀 I’m currently developing a simulated IoT warehouse using AWS.
 🤝 I’m looking to collaborate on any projects as I love to learn new things or even reaffirm current skills.
 🛠️ Ask me about software testing, product management, and API integrations.
-📖 I’m currently learning cloud architecture with AWS and trying my hand at RUST.
+📖 I’m currently learning cloud architecture with AWS and trying my hand at Rust.
 📩 How to reach me: [LinkedIn](https://www.linkedin.com/in/ronan-shaughnessy-1b2570225/)
 ☕ Fun fact: I clear my mind by running or sitting down watching sport with a cup of tea.